 Canadian Rockies & Glacier National Park

 TOUR DESCRIPTIONIce-fields, rushing streams, lovely waterfalls, glacial peaks and towering summits are just a few of the scenic wonders awaiting you in the Canadian Rockies and Glacier National Park.
-Ride aboard a Jammer (open-air touring car) during your visit to Glacier National Park and overnight in the Prince of Wales Hotel.
+Ride aboard a Jammer (open-air touring car) during your visit to Glacier National Park and overnight in the Prince of Wales hotel.
 Travel the dramatic Icefields Parkway, where snow-capped mountains engulf the landscape and take a snowcoach onto a 1,000 foot thick glacier.
+The skywalk offers stunning views of the dramatic landscape below the glass floored platform.
 A three night stay at the iconic Fairmont Banff Springs hotel lets you explore Bow Falls and the Hoodoos (the "Land of the Sleeping Giants") and take a gondola to breakfast.
-Cross the Alberta Prairies for a BBQ and day on a ranch, complete with a wagon ride!

 - Enjoy the views of the Canadian Rockies and Waterton Lake during your two night stay in Waterton Lakes National Park.

 - Ride aboard a Jammer, an open-air touring car, during your visit to Glacier National Park.

 - Stop at the Columbia Icefield for a special ride (weather permitting) across the glacial ice which is over 1,000 feet thick.

 Certain countries require a minimum of 6 months passport validity.
 You are strongly urged to contact the appropriate consulate for details.
 Visit www.travel.state.gov for the U.S. State Department for the latest details about passports and visa requirements.

 IMPORTANT: We recommend that our clients traveling abroad take a photocopy of their passport and applicable visas.
 It should be packed separately from your actual passport and visa.
 We also recommend leaving a copy at home with your emergency contact.